limavfabio/VenomPrecision-back-end/README.md

 You can find the frontend application [here](https://github.com/limavfabio/VenomPrecision-front-end)

+### Endpoint

+You can find all endpoints documentation on [here](https://venom-precision.onrender.com/api-docs)

 ### Deployment

-To deploy this application you can use Github pages, Netlify, Railway or similar.
+To deploy this application you can use Heroku, Render or similar.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>